CloudLabsAI-Azure/VEEAM-HOL/intro.md

 ## Exercise 4: Delete and Restore Windows and Linux VM

 In this exercise, you will delete the windows VM, then work on the backup of the Windows VM and also recovery of files from the Linux VM

+## Exercise 5: Add Azure SQL Backup

+In this exercise, you will be adding Azure SQL Backup.
+Azure Backup offers a stream-based, specialized solution to back up SQL Server running in Azure VMs.
+This solution aligns with Azure Backup's benefits of zero-infrastructure backup, long-term retention, and central management.